osamaaftab/Lottie/README.md

 =============================

-This is a sample Android App that uses the Lottie Framework(https://github.com/airbnb/lottie-android) to load beautiful and light weight animation.
+This is a sample Android App that uses the Lottie Framework(https://github.com/airbnb/lottie-android) to load beautiful and light weight animations.

 ## Building the Sample App